Benchmark Harness Adapters

 For that reason, it is the default adapter for bencher run

-but it is best used for exploration only.
+adapter should be used for exploration only.

 {…} JSON